mafrosis/osx-vm-templates/README.md

 This was easily made possible thanks to Per Olofsson's [CreateUserPkg](http://magervalp.github.com/CreateUserPkg) utility, which was used to help create the box's vagrant user in the `prepare_iso` script, and which also supports generating the magic kcpassword file with a particular hash format to set up the auto-login.

+## Disable Screensaver

+The OSX screensaver can be completely disabled, by using the `disable_screensaver` user variable, which can be set to `1` or `true`, for example:

+`packer build -var disable_screensaver=true template.json`

+This make it _never_ possible for the screensaver to be switched back on, see [this answer](http://apple.stackexchange.com/a/135446/14997) for further information.

 ## Configuration management

 By default, the packer template does not install the Chef or Puppet configuration management tools.
 You can enable the installation of configuration management by setting the `chef_version`, `puppet_agent_version`, `puppet_version`, `facter_version`, and `hiera_version` variables to `latest`, or to a specific version.